 Marshmallow Creme Fudge

 So hopefully, now that it is March it will start to warm up but until then I thought I would share my favorite Marshmallow Creme Fudge with all of you today.
-Isn’t this fudge so FUN!?

 This Marshmallow Creme Fudge is a melt-in-your-mouth, creamy chocolate-marshmallowy fudge topped with SPRINKLES.
-It’s so easy to make, it’s fail proof. ★

-- 1 (12 oz.) can evaporated milk
+● EVAPORATED MILK: 1 (12 oz.) can of evaporated milk.

-- 1 cup (2 sticks) butter
+● BUTTER: 1 cup (2 sticks) of butter.

-- 2 (7 oz.) jars of marshmallow creme
+●MARSHMALLOW CREME: 2 (7 oz.) jars of marshmallow creme.

-- 2 (6 oz.) bags of semi-sweet chocolate chips
+● CHOCOLATE CHIPS: 2 (6 oz.) bags of semi-sweet chocolate chips.

-STEP 1: Using a 5 Qt. casserole pan, place sugar, evaporated milk, and butter into pan and bring to a boil.
+STEP 1: Using a 5 Qt. casserole pan, place sugar, evaporated milk, and butter into the pan and bring to a boil.
 Boil for at least 5 minutes.
 Stirring every 2-3 minutes.